 Upon receipt of the report from the campus Budgetary Affairs Committee, the chancellor shall discuss its recommendations with the president or designee of Faculty Council and the chairs of the campus Budgetary Affairs and Faculty Affairs Committee.
 If this discussion leads to the conclusion that the institution is suffering a financial exigency, the chancellor shall, in a forum open to all faculty, declare that the campus has reached a state of financial exigency and present a summary of the reasons and evidence supporting that declaration.
 After making the declaration, the chancellor shall allow ample opportunity for questions and discussion.

-B. Formulation, review, and reporting of a detailed plan for meeting financial exigency
+B. Formulation, review, and reporting of a detailed plan for meeting financial exigency reappoint, or terminate prior to the expiration of a term of appointment, such action should be taken only as a last resort.

 1. Formulation: